 Edward Ray - A Local Hero

-Thursday, July 15, 1976, was pretty much another summer day as pretty much every summer day goes in the Central Valley of California.
-But by the afternoon, the day turned into the DARKEST day ever for the communities of Dairyland and Chowchilla.
+Thursday, July 15, 1976, was pretty much another summer day as summer days go in the Central Valley of California.
+But by the afternoon, the day turned into the Darkest ever for the communities of Dairyland and Chowchilla.
 Across America, there were ongoing month-long celebrations marking the 200th anniversary of its founding on July 4, 1776.
-But as night fell on July 15 the celebrations stopped.
-There was but one news item and one headline that captured the attention of the nation on their televisions, and their radios, and in their newspapers.
+But as night fell on July 15, the celebrations stopped.
+There was but one news item and one headline that captured the nation's attention on their televisions, radios, and newspapers.

 DAIRYLAND SCHOOL BUS GONE, 26 CHILDREN VANISH

-That bus driver, Mr. Edward Ray, became a HERO, not just in our local communities of Dairyland and Chowchilla, but across the nation.
-But, contrary to his nature, he did not act the hero and was embarrassed by the attention thrust upon him.
-Edward Ray, or just Edward, as the kids knew him, was a private, simple hard-working man.
-He got caught up in a bad situation that July summer day and did his best to take care of the kids in his charge.
-That’s just what he did, but he was still a HERO.
+That bus driver, Mr. Edward Ray, became a hero in our local communities of Dairyland and Chowchilla and nationwide.
+But, contrary to his nature, he did not act as the hero and was embarrassed by the attention thrust upon him by the media.
+Edward Ray, or just Edward, as the kids knew him, was a private, simple, hard-working man.
+He got caught up in a bad situation that July summer day and did his best to care for the kids in his charge.
+A story that turned tragedy into victory, all 27 became a focal point in National News.
 Edward Ray passed away on Thursday, May 17, 2012, in Chowchilla.
 He was 91.

 Click HERE to read more about the 1976 bus kidnapping.